toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/02-reference.md

 The communication protocol between properties and Expedia QuickConnect consists of HTTPS (HTTP Secure) transactions with embedded XML documents.
 Note the following:

 - Only HTTPS posts to Expedia’s secure server are supported.
 Using HTTP will not work (Expedia QuickConnect servers are not configured to accept posts over unsecured HTTP).
 - Communication is synchronous -- on the same socket, Expedia QuickConnect reads the request and issues a positive or negative response, depending on whether Expedia QuickConnect is able to process the request or not.
 - Content-Type of the HTTP Request Header should be: “text/xml”.
+- Only connecting via our URLs is supported.
+Expedia does not support connection directly via IP Address, as this address is subject to change without notice.
+If the EQC partner generally prefers IP Addresses for communication performance reasons, it may consider implementing an address caching strategy to reduce DNS lookups for the URLs.
+Additionally, if partner whitelists outbound connections, it must do so using a URL pattern rather than an IP range, as Expedia cannot guarantee a specific IP range / subnet.

 ## Schema Design Guidelines

 The design of Expedia QuickConnect schemas is based on the following general guidelines:

-1. Elements and attributes naming convention: Elements follow the upper camel case (UCC) convention while attributes follow the lower camel case (LCC) convention.
+- Elements and attributes naming convention: Elements follow the upper camel case (UCC) convention while attributes follow the lower camel case (LCC) convention.
-2. Information is found mostly in attributes, elements are only used to structure the information and make logical groupings.
+- Information is found mostly in attributes, elements are only used to structure the information and make logical groupings.
-3. If an element contains text, it is most likely because the text was entered manually.
+- If an element contains text, it is most likely because the text was entered manually.
-4. Validation rules about data type, data format and data size/length are included in the schema and should be considered during development.
+- Validation rules about data type, data format and data size/length are included in the schema and should be considered during development.
-5. Expedia uses namespaces to version its schemas.
+- Expedia uses namespaces to version its schemas.
 Messages sent to Expedia QuickConnect should always contain the proper namespace.
-6. Namespaces are also used for versioning: EQC partners should be careful when specifying a namespace in the messages they send to Expedia QuickConnect.
+- Namespaces are also used for versioning: EQC partners should be careful when specifying a namespace in the messages they send to Expedia QuickConnect.
-7. Boolean will be returned as “true” or “false”.
+- Boolean will be returned as “true” or “false”.

 ## Availability and Rates Request (AR RQ)